Kushhhhhhhh/AI-Trip-Planner/README.md

     ```

 4. Set up environment variables:
-    Create a `.env` file in the root directory and add the necessary environment variables like Firebase , Google Cloud Console OAuth Key and Gemini API Key, Unsplash API Key.
+    Create a `.env` file in the root directory and add the necessary environment variables like Firebase , Gemini API Key, Unsplash API Key.

 5. Run the development server:
     ```bash